 These classes implement java.sql.Blob and java.sql.Clob interfaces according to the JDBC 3.0 specification, which has methods for LOB modification.
 They also include legacy Oracle proprietary methods for LOB modification.
-These legacy methods are marked as deprecated and will be removed in a future release.
+These legacy methods are marked as deprecated.

-Starting in Oracle release 11.1 the minimum supported version of the JDK is JDK5.
-JDK6 will also be supported when it is released by Sun Microsystems, Inc. To use JDK5, place ojdbc5. jar in your CLASSPATH.
-To use JDK6, place ojdbc6. jar in your CLASSPATH. ojdbc5.jar supports the JDBC 3.0 specification and ojdbc6.jar supports the JDBC4.0 specification which is new with JDK6.
+Starting in Oracle Database Release 11.1, the minimum supported version of the JDK is JDK5.
+To use JDK5, place ojdbc5. jar in your CLASSPATH.
+To use JDK6, place ojdbc6. jar in your CLASSPATH. ojdbc5. jar supports the JDBC 3.0 specification and ojdbc6.jar supports the JDBC4.0 specification which is new with JDK6.

 Oracle recommends that you discontinue use of the deprecated proprietary APIs described in Table 7-42.
-They will be removed in a future release.

-Table 7-42 BLOB Method Equivalents
+Table 13-42 BLOB Method Equivalents